JossDuff/game-of-life/README.md

 # game-of-life

-Creating Conway's game of life using p5.js for some practice
+Creating Conway's game of life using p5.js for some practice.